Tombunzel/moviesPart3/README.md

   allows the user to fetch certain information from the data (like a random movie) generates a website for a neat preview of the movies in storage, including the movie's poster and country of production

-To run the program, simply run the main.py file and follow the options on the screen:
+Use the terminal to run the script: python3 main.py <file_name>, and follow the options on the screen:

 The data files created will be saved in the directory '/data'.
 Each file will store the data separately from the other files, allowing different "users" to store their movies in a separate database.